-Recently, I had a teacher email me looking for solutions to end the practice wars that were occurring in the home of one of her piano students.
+Recently, I had a teacher email me looking for solutions to end the practice wars that were happening in the home of one of her piano students.
 Her studio parent was stressed to the max; feeling as though piano practice was creating a rift between her and her child, testing her parenting patience to the limits, and making her say all sorts of things she regretted later.
 It was not her idea of “music in the home”.

 When parents sign their child up for piano lessons they are not looking for a way to encourage epic battles at home.
 As piano teachers it is in our best interest to help piano studio parents end these battles…